InsightSoftwareConsortium/ITKSphinxExamples/src/Core/ImageAdaptors/ViewComponentVectorImageAsScaleImage/Documentation.rst

 Synopsis
 --------

-View a component of a vector image as if it were a scalar image.
+View a component of a vector image as if it were a scalar image

 Results